gamechanger/dusty/README.md

 cp dist/dusty /usr/local/bin/dusty
 cp dist/dustyd /usr/local/bin/dustyd
 ```

+We've also created a plist file that can run the `dustyd` daemon.
-Then, to activate dustyd as a daemon, you can run (from the dusty directory)
+One way to activate the daemon is to run (from the dusty directory):
 ```
 sudo cp setup/org.gc.dustyd.plist /System/Library/LaunchDaemons/.
 sudo launchctl load /System/Library/LaunchDaemons/org.gc.dustyd.plist